wildwinter/Ink-Tester/README.md

 If the visit count is low, then hardly any players are going to see that line.
 Is that what you want?
 Change your logic, re-run the tests, see if that helps!

+### Out-Of-Content Check Mode
+This tool can also be run in **out-of-content check** mode.
+Instead of recording visits, it specifically hunts for situations which cause an Ink "ran out of content" error, e.g.

+`Ink Error: RUNTIME ERROR: 'outofcontent.ink' line 14: ran out of content.
+Do you need a '-> DONE' or '-> END'?`

+If it finds any errors like this it will report them, and write out the places where this happens into a CSV file. **Note that in this mode it doesn't do a normal visit check.**

 ## Command-Line Tool
 This is a command-line utility with a few arguments.
 A few simple examples:

-Run the tool on the file Main.ink in the current directory, and output the report.csv file `InkTesterTool.exe --storyFile=Main.ink --csv=report.csv`
+Run the tool on the file Main.ink in the current directory, and output the report.csv file.\
+`InkTesterTool.exe --storyFile=Main.ink --csv=report.csv`

-Run the tool on the file Main.ink in the subfolder inkFiles, and output the report.csv file to the output folder `InkTesterTool.exe --folder=inkFiles/ --storyFile=Main.ink --runs=10000 --csv=output/report.csv`
+Run the tool on the file Main.ink in the subfolder inkFiles, and output the report.csv file to the output folder.\
+`InkTesterTool.exe --folder=inkFiles/ --storyFile=Main.ink --runs=10000 --csv=output/report.csv`

-Set the Ink variable TEST_MODE to true, run the tool on the file Main.ink in the current directory, and output the report.csv file
+Set the Ink variable TEST_MODE to true, run the tool on the file Main.ink in the current directory, and output the report.csv file.\
 `InkTesterTool.exe --storyFile=Main.ink --csv=output/report.csv --testVar=TEST_MODE`

+Run an out-of-content check to report.csv instead.\
+`InkTesterTool.exe --storyFile=Main.ink --csv=output/report.csv --ooc`

 ### Arguments

 * `--folder=<folder>`
     Folder to act as root folder when testing the Ink.
-Used for locating include files. e.g. `--folder=inkFiles/`
+Used for locating include files.\
+    e.g. `--folder=inkFiles/`\
     Default is the current working dir.

 * `--storyFile=<file>`

-    Ink file to test.
+    Ink file to test.\
     e.g. `--storyFile=start.ink`

 * `--csv=<csvFile>`

-    Path to a CSV file to export the data to, relative to working dir. e.g. `--csv=output/strings.csv`
+    Path to a CSV file to export the data to, relative to working dir.\
+    e.g. `--csv=output/strings.csv`\
     Default is empty, so no CSV file will be exported.

 * `--testVar=<varName>`

     Set this variable in Ink to True.
 Useful for setting test data in Ink itself.
-Gives an error if your ink story doesn't define a variable of this name. e.g. `--testVar=IsTestRunning` assuming that your Ink contains `VAR IsTestRunning=false` normally.
+Gives an error if your ink story doesn't define a variable of this name.\
+    e.g. `--testVar=IsTestRunning` assuming that your Ink contains `VAR IsTestRunning=false` normally.

 * `--maxSteps=<num>`

     How many steps to allow your ink story to take before ending.
-This avoids infinite loops and deals with stories that don't have an explicit `->END`. e.g. `--maxSteps=1000`
+This avoids infinite loops and deals with stories that don't have an explicit `->END`.\
+    e.g. `--maxSteps=1000`\
     Default is 10000, to avoid infinite loops - but when using default, an error will be reported and testing will cease.
 If you specify your own maxSteps, this won't error.

+* `--ooc`

+    Run an out-of-content check, instead of the normal coverage check.

 * `--help`